mobile-insight/mobileinsight-core/README.md

    You can specify a custom commands file to automator.py by using the -c flag.

    The messages sent from the phone will print onto the console.
-To save the messages to a file, use the -l flag to specify a
+To save the messages to a file, use the -l flag.
+   Example: python automator.py -p COM4 -c ../command_files/commands.txt -l ../test_logs.txt